Catch-up-TV-and-More/Catch-up-TV-and-More.github.io/README.md

 bundle install
 ```

-4. Modify wathever you want in jekyll-website source files
+4. Modify whatever you want

 5. Make the website available on a local server to check your changes on http://127.0.0.1:4000/